cpmech/gemlab/README.md

-# Geometry laboratory for finite element analyses
+# Geometry, meshes, and integration for finite element analyses

-This repository contains structures and functions to perform geometry computations and generate meshes for finite element analyses.
+This repository contains structures and functions to perform geometry computations, generate meshes, and perform numerical integration for finite element analyses (FEM/FEA).

 We use `Vector` and `Matrix` from [Russell Lab](https://github.com/cpmech/russell), thus some Debian packages are required.